top of page

 Third milestone

 Children take part in telling a story with adult help or can create their own story of their day using pictorial cards/white board.
-They begin to become familiar of the way stories are structured E.g Helicopter story telling
+They begin to become familiar of the way stories are structured E.g Helicopter story telling.

 Final milestone